 There are cases where using other schedulers, such as the Replicated Native scheduler or Docker Swarm provides a better experience.

 - Some enterprises require the use of Long Term Support Operating Systems in the 2.x kernel series such as RedHat Enterprise Linux 6.
-Replicated with Docker Swarm requires Docker 17.03 or later, while RHEL6 only supports Docker 1.7.1.
+Replicated with Kubernetes requires Docker 1.12 or 1.13, RHEL6 only supports Docker 1.7.1.
 To support RHEL 6 and older versions of Docker, consider the Replicated Native Scheduler.

 - If existing Kubernetes specs are not available, writing them only to support an enterprise installation might take extra time.
 In this case, the learning curve of Docker Swarm could be a good choice.